Alexczh1/Alexczh1.github.io/_pages/about.md

 News
 ======
+- **Sep, 2025** A new paper "Bridging Discrete and Continuous RL: Stable Deterministic Policy Gradient with Martingale Characterization" on Arxiv!
+- **Sep, 2025** A new paper "Data-Effient Training by Evolved Sampling" on Arxiv!
+- **Sep, 2025** Our paper "OVERT: A Benchmark for Over-Refusal Evaluation on Text-to-Image Models", "Provable Sample-Efficient Transfer Learning Conditional Diffusion Models via Representation Learning" accepted at NeurIPS 2025!
 - **May, 2025** A new paper "OVERT: A Benchmark for Over-Refusal Evaluation on Text-to-Image Models" on Arxiv!
 - **Feb, 2025** A new paper "Provable Sample-Efficient Transfer Learning Conditional Diffusion Models via Representation Learning" on Arxiv!
 - **Jan, 2025** Our paper "Convergence of Distributed Adaptive Optimization with Local Updates" accepted at ICLR 2025!